JamieB92/portfolio-project-three/README.md

 If the user enters an item that is not in the room or if the room is empty the user will get a prompt telling them that the item doesnt exisist.<br>
 <img src="./images/doesnt-exisit.png">

-If the user enters an item they already have it will prompt them saying they already have the armour:
+If the user enters an item they already have it will prompt them saying they already have the armour:<br>
 <img src="./images/already-have-armour.png">